tolauwae/phd-thesis/src/introduction/introduction.typ

 Therefore, we developed our own testing framework for large-scale testing on constrained devices, called _Latch_, which implements a novel testing approach we call _managed testing_.
 We will discuss this framework in detail at the end of the dissertation in @chapter:testing.

+== Structure of the dissertation

+We have already summarized the contributions of this dissertation, and the chapters in which we discuss them.
+However, before we dive into the details, we will first present the general formal framework we use throughout the dissertation in @chapter:foundations.
+We hope this will help the reader to better understand the formal proofs we present in the following chapters.
+In the following four chapters, we will discuss the main contributions, before concluding with a summary of the dissertation, and a discussion of future work in @chapter:conclusion.